Clinical-Genomics/MUTANT/.github/pull_request_template.md

 **How to prepare cg for test**:
 - `us`
-- Paxa and update cg or other tools needed for the test:
+- Paxa and update cg:
   - `paxa -u <user> -s hasta -r cg-stage`
-  - `bash /home/proj/production/servers/resources/hasta.scilifelab.se/update-cg-stage.sh master`
+  - `bash update-cg-stage.sh master`
+- If needed, paxa and update servers:
+  - `paxa -u <user> -s hasta -r servers-stage`
+  - `bash update-servers-stage.sh <master/branch>`

 ### How to test:
 Run in a tmux screen or similar if testing on a large dataset.